LumityTech/SharePoint-Site-Migrator/README.md

 ## Structure

-- exportSPOPageTemplateAsXML.ps1 (export...ps1 herein)
+- Export-SPOPageTemplateAsXML.ps1

 A Powershell script used to handle exporting an existing SPO site as a template.
 The process utilizes the Powershell PNP SP package to pull the site assets stored on the site and generate an XML file representing the site template.

-- invokeSPOPageTemplateXML.ps1 (invoke...ps1 herein)
+- Invoke-POPageTemplateXML.ps1

 A Powershell script use to handle applying a SPO page XML template.
-The process specifically requires the export...ps1 script to have been run prior, the template generated is then used by the invoke...ps1 script.
+The process specifically requires the export script to have been run prior, the template generated is then used by the invoke script.

 - SPPNPConfigExtraction.json